Erika Chambers: Wilhelm Dietl

 According to Dietl's testimony, Chambers was a British citizen who studied hydrology in Australia.
 She arrived at the Hebrew University of Jerusalem in her early 20s to continue her studies, and was recruited by Mossad.

 Naming of Chambers

-In 2006, in the run up to the release of the Steven Spielberg's film Munich, the BBC's Panorama programme on 24 January 2006, named Chambers as the British woman who detonated the bomb.
+In the run up to the release of the Steven Spielberg's film Munich, the BBC's This World programme on 24 January 2006, named Chambers as the British woman who detonated the bomb.